Employment of disabled people

 disabilities.’
 Initiated by the Public Chamber of Russia’s Commission on social

-policy, labour relations and quality of life with the support of Perspektiva
+policy, labour relations and quality of life with the support of Perspektiva, a regional

 public organisation for people with disabilities.
 Roundtable participants